korlibs-archive/mmo-poc/README.md

 ### Some commands

-* Compile JS and run the backend serving the client: `./gradlew runAll`
+* Genreate fatjar + Compile JS and run the backend serving the client: `./gradlew copyFatJarAndRunAll`
 * Run the backend only (JVM): `./gradlew :mmo-jvm:runServer`
 * Run the frontend only (JVM): `./gradlew :mmo-jvm:runClient`
 * Run the frontend only (JS): `./gradlew :mmo-js:buildAndCopy`